xicato/xig-documentation/api_doc.md

   **Meaning:** The credentials provided were not correct.

   * **Code:** 500 Internal Server Error<br />
   **Meaning:** The server had an error which it couldn't recover from (this is very bad in this case).
-Tail the error log and send it over for someone to examine.
+If the error is persistent, get the log files from the server using the XIG Admin Panel and send along with details of the issue being seen to support@xicato.com.

 ----
 **Set Advertising Interval**